charlattepalmer/GenderQuest/app/views/nodes/index.html.md

 **If you're a boy, this is something new.**

-You can now to witness firsthand a world where you are the lower class.
+You can now witness firsthand a world where you are the lower class.

 You can now experience inequality in everyday life.